refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ## metaData Usage

-Sometimes you may want to send a custom parameter to APIs, for example a custom header parameter.
-You can use `metaData` for this.
-The sent parameter can be accessed directly from the data provider.
+When using APIs, you may wish to include custom parameters, such as a custom header.
+To accomplish this, you can utilize the `metaData` field, which allows the sent parameter to be easily accessed by the data provider.```

 Now let's send a custom header parameter to the [`getOne`](#getone) method using `metaData`.